Jeff's headphone buying guide

 Even so, audio purists prefer wired headphones to deliver the best possible sound.
 And the highest-end headphones rely on a wired connection.
 When I'm not checking out a new pair of headphones at my desk, my go-to listening rig includes a pair of wired over-ears.

-If you’re commuting or listening on the move, consider headphones with a built-in remote/mic.
+Bluetooth headphones often have on-ear controls and many wired headphones have a built-in remote/mic.
 They give you control over some of your phone’s key functions.

 A three-button in-line remote gives you the most control over your smartphone's music and call functions.